greenpau/caddy-auth-portal/README.md

 ## User Transforms

-A user transform allows to perform the following one a user passed
+A user transform allows to perform the following once a user passed
 authentication:

 * add/remove user roles